 The healing and strengthening power of being in God’s presence is beyond human understanding.
 Gradually, you will be transformed physically, mentally and spiritually.
 All through the New Testament you will read: “He is able”.
 The writers say that this is what He did for me; this is what He will do for you.
 The real healing of mind, body and spirit comes from within, from a close loving contact of your spirit with the Spirit of God.

 Many are afraid of letting God into their life.
 They think there will be no more fun and life will be boring.
 But the real excitement and adventure begin when we let God guide us.

 Some think that the teachings of Jesus don’t matter as long as they are doing good deeds, being kind to others and living a moral life.
 But Saint Paul says that this is what any person should do.

 What God offers is an inner healing, a changed and radiant life and a peace and joy that the world cannot give.
 He offers you a friendship and love that is beyond all understanding.
 And a life after death “such that eye has not seen nor has it entered into the heart of man what God has prepared for those that love Him.”

 Jesus passionately wants you to have this new life.
 In His parable of the Good Shepherd, the shepherd leaves the 99 sheep that are safe in order to rescue the one that is lost.
 And when he finds it, he sets it on his shoulders with great joy.

-Recall Christ’s parable of the Prodigal Son.
-A young man takes his inheritance, travels to another country and wastes his money on sinful pleasures.
-Penniless and starving, he returns to his father’s farm, hopeful of getting a job as a hired worker.
+In Christ’s parable of the Prodigal Son, a young man takes his inheritance, travels to another country and wastes his money on sinful pleasures.
+Penniless and starving, he returns to his father’s farm, hoping to get a job as a hired worker.

-Without waiting for explanations or apologies, the loving father embraces his son.
+Without waiting for explanations or apologies, his loving father embraces his son.
 All is forgiven and the son is given a new life.